U.S. Supreme Court Decisions

 In the United States, surcharging was historically prohibited by the card networks, but litigation resulted in a new era.

-MasterCard, Visa Lawsuit Settlement
+Mastercard, Visa Lawsuit Settlement

 On June 30, 2016, the U.S. Second Circuit Court of Appeals repealed the settlement, noting that merchants were not properly represented.
 One aspect of the settlement prevented merchants from initiating future litigation with the card networks; access related blog post.
+However, the surcharging aspect did not change since January 2013.

 U.S. Supreme Court Will Not Hear Case

 On March 27, 2017, the U.S. Supreme Court declined to hear a bid by merchants to essentially resurrect the original lawsuit settlement.
 The June 2016 ruling stands (the original settlement overturned).
-It is too early to tell whether the networks will change their rules again regarding surcharging.

 About American Express